 Employers are increasingly offering support for childcare through childcare voucher schemes.
 The money comes directly off your salary before deductions, giving you savings on tax and National Insurance contributions.
 You should ask your employer if this is a benefit offered.
 We accept most childcare vouchers, which are paid directly to CLNS and are offset against your monthly fee invoice.

-This is a Government grant, which in Lambeth applies to either 15 or 30 hours per week for 38 week of the year for 3 and 4 year olds.
+This is a Government grant, which applies to either 15 or 30 hours per week for 38 week of the year for 2, 3 and 4 year olds.
 It’s part of a drive to improve early years education and can only be used in Ofsted registered settings.
 The funding is paid directly to the nursery or childcare provider.
-We do not subscribe to the scheme for 2 year olds.

 These are available to those on lower incomes to help with the cost of childcare, the amount received is dependent on your circumstances and income.
 Working tax credits may cover up to 80% of your childcare costs when you use a formal childcare provider (i.e. one registered with Ofsted).
 To find out more and to check if you are eligible for assistance, visit http://www.taxcredits.inlandrevenue.gov.uk or call the helpline on 0845 300 3900.